AES Corporation: Takeover News Vs. Policy Headwinds – And The Value Case

 In my earlier piece “What I Got Wrong (And Right)” on AES Corporation (NYSE:AES), I argued the stock’s steep selloff had created an attractive entry point for long-minded, dividend-focused investors.
-The appeal was simple: a utility with a growing renewable
+The appeal was simple: a

 AES Corporation: Takeover News Vs. Policy Headwinds - And The Value Case